-Pretty soon I came up with these five easy lunches that only need minimum prep (the night before or in the morning), and don’t call for lots of fancy ingredients.
+Pretty soon I came up with these five easy vegan work lunch ideas that only need minimum prep (the night before or in the morning), and don’t call for lots of fancy ingredients.

-1. Simple grain bowl.
-Make it: Cooked grain of choice + a handful of beans + chopped raw broccoli and carrots + a sprinkling of spices of choice.
+MAKE IT: Cooked grain of choice + a handful of beans + chopped raw broccoli and carrots + a sprinkling of spices of choice.
 Put everything into a microwave-safe container (I like Pyrex glass ones with lids), and pop into the microwave at work for 60-90 seconds.
 Stir and enjoy!

 My trusty little rice cooker prepares the grains while I’m getting ready in the morning, but it may be easier for some of us to cook grains the night before.
 (I use an older version of a Wolfgang Puck rice cooker similar to this one.)

 Also, you can just use fresh vegetables of any kind – tomatoes, peppers, onions, olives, etc. – and top the reheated rice and beans for a different spin on this portable grain bowl.